stvogt/kudi/README.md

 ### Overview
 Kudi is a tool that allows effortless extraction of chemically relevant data along a reaction path of a chemical reaction.
 It is build in python 3 and its straightforward structure makes userfriendly and allows for effortless implementation of new capabilities, and extension to any quantum chemistry package.
-Currently Kudi can be used in conjunction with Orca4.0 and Gaussian09
+Currently Kudi can be used in conjunction with Gaussian16

 ### Install Kudi